sbz123/furp-2026-WenjingChen-RL-Navigation-for-AMR/docs/00_weekly.md

   ran 3 scenarios for comparison with PPO baseline.
 - Designed and built 5 structured hard-scenario test environments in IR-SIM
 - Evaluated CNNTD3 (SR=92% on standard random-obstacle scenes) across all scenarios
+  - Training: 60 epochs × 70 episodes, 3h on RTX 5060
+  - Final eval: SR=92%, CR=8%
+  - TensorBoard curves show stable convergence from epoch ~25
 - Identified 2 distinct failure modes with clear root causes
 - Established complete failure map as foundation for improvement design
+- Trained RCPG (GRU + TD3, state_dim=185) on the same standard environment as CNNTD3 baseline:
+  - Training: 60 epochs × 70 episodes, ~15h on RTX 5060
+  - Final eval: SR=88%, CR=8%, comparable to CNNTD3 (SR=92%)
+  - TensorBoard curves show stable convergence from epoch ~25
+- Evaluated RCPG on all 5 hard scenarios and compared against CNNTD3
+- Identified that GRU memory is a double-edged sword: helps in some scenarios, hurts in others
+- Conducted literature review on local minima escape in mapless RL navigation

 **Training curve analysis**